 This turmeric milk tea recipe is a soothing, warm and comforting chai latte made with turmeric, fresh ginger, manuka honey, homemade almond milk and chai spice.
 It's a healthier version of a latte (rather than the usual milk-based kind) that is nourishing and satisfying to the senses.
 I crave this tea in the morning and as a bedtime treat.
 Maybe you will crave it too.

 One thing that really makes this latte: make your own almond milk.
 Rather than buy the processed stuff in the carton at the supermarket, I make my own almond milk.
 I've used the store-bought almond milk and it tastes blah.
 The boxed almond milk lacks in the essence of what I enjoy most about fresh nut milks.

 I'm sharing a homemade almond milk recipe to use as the base for this turmeric latte.
 Though it takes some straining with cheesecloth or a fine chinois, it's totally worth it.
 You can enhance your nut milk (almond, hazelnut, cashew, etc.) by making it with fresh coconut water, vanilla, and a pinch of sea salt.
 This may seem a lot to go through for a turmeric latte.
 The difference is a nourishing cup of warm spicy tummy-pleasing goodness you can't get from a processed, empty calorie mix.
 Simply make your own almond milk and froth this up in a blender.
 You may discover a new way to enjoy turmeric as well as tea.

 TURMERIC ALMOND MILK CHAI LATTE

 2 cups of homemade almond milk (see recipe below) --or-- store-bought almond milk

 1 tablespoon freshly grated ginger

-1 tablespoon ground/freshly grated turmeric (powdered turmeric if not fresh)
+1 tablespoon freshly grated turmeric (powdered turmeric if not fresh)

 1 teaspoon ground cinnamon